REDLANDS COACHING CONNECTIONS STRETCHES INTO NFL, CFL AND NCAA

 A Redlands Connection is a concoction of sports memories emanating from a city that once numbered less than 20,000 people.
 From pro football’s Super Bowl to baseball’s World Series, from dynamic soccer’s World Cup to golf’s and tennis’ U.S. Open, major auto racing, plus NCAA Final Four connections, Tour de France cycling, more major tennis like Wimbledon, tiny connections to that NBA and a little NHL, major college football, Kentucky Derby, aquatics and Olympic Games, that sparkling little city sits around halfway between Los Angeles and Palm Springs on Interstate 10. – Obrey Brown

-Twenty-four years after Redlands’ Jim Weatherwax appeared in the first-ever championship game between the National Football League and old American Football League, one of the most coincidental connections in Redlands/Super Bowl history took place.
+Twenty-four years after Redlands’ Jim Weatherwax appeared in pro football’s first-ever title game between National Football League and American Football League champions, one of the most coincidental connections in Redlands’ Super Bowl-connected history took place.

 A pair of ex-Terriers showed up in the NFL’s biggest game.